hwsmm/cosutrainer/README.md

 - Generates an osz file for easier import
 - An user-defined osz handler can be set for seamless integration with osu!
 - Supports MP3 and [all formats that libsndfile supports](https://libsndfile.github.io/libsndfile/formats.html). (though osu! only accepts ogg and mp3 as rankable formats)
+- Can launch commands as AR changes (you can use it to adjust gamma automatically)

 ### Requirements
 - osu! must run on WINE with dotnet 4.5+ for proper memory scanning